John Boyd Dunlop: Pneumatic tyres

 Though he did not participate after 1895, Dunlop's pneumatic tyre did arrive at a crucial time in the development of road transport.
 His commercial production of cycle tyres began in late 1890 in Belfast, but the production of car tyres did not begin until 1900, well after his retirement.
-J B Dunlop did not make any great fortune by his invention.
+J. B. Dunlop did not make any great fortune by his invention.

 Death and legacy

 John Boyd Dunlop died at his home in Dublin's Ballsbridge in 1921 and is buried in Deans Grange Cemetery.

 Although the Dunlop Pneumatic Tyre Company no longer exists as a corporate entity, the Dunlop name lives on in a number of Dunlop-branded products, including automotive, aerospatial, industrial and sporting products around the world.
 The Dunlop brand commonly appears as a corporate sponsor of international sporting events such as motor racing and tennis matches.

 From the 1980s, Dunlop was commemorated in Northern Ireland when his image featured on the £10 banknote issued by the Northern Bank as part of its Inventor Series.
 The notes have been re-issued several times, and the banknotes bearing Dunlop's likeness (now issued by the Danske Bank) are still in circulation today.

 In 2005, Dunlop was inducted into the Automotive Hall of Fame.

 An avenue in the city of Campinas, in southeast Brazil, is also named after him; that is because a Dunlop tyre factory was established there in 1953.

+John Boyd Dunlop has been commemorated with a blue plaque by the Ulster Historical Circle for inventing the first successful pneumatic tyre.